 When The Gregory Kistler Treatment Center began in 1978, six children were being treated each week.
 Now, thousands of children have come through the doors for physical, occupational, or speech-language therapy.

-During Jennifer’s leadership, occupational and speech-language therapy was added to the physical therapy services initially offered, and in 1995, a successful capital campaign was conducted.
-The Kistler Center was certified in 2011 as a Community Employment Support (CES) Waiver provider.
-And, in 2012, the Center was certifies as a provider for Autism Waiver.
+During Jennifer’s leadership, occupational and speech-language therapy was added to the physical therapy services initially offered, and in 1995, a successful capital campaign for a specialized 12,000-square-foot facility was conducted.
+The Kistler Center was certified in 2011 as a CES waiver provider.
+And, in 2012, the Center was certified as a provider for Autism Waiver.
 Now, the Kistler Center serves children and adults.
 Both the CES Waiver and Autism Waiver programs are a natural continuation of Kistler Center services.